jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 Once Lighthouse is more stable and well tested we'll make it the default for all installations using [Serverless Jenkins X Pipelines](/docs/concepts/jenkins-x-pipelines/).

-Its configured via the `webhook: lighthouse` in `jx-requirements.yml`
+It's configured via the `webhook: lighthouse` in `jx-requirements.yml`

 ```yaml
 cluster: